yashrajrr/quizbot_telegram/README.md

-# quizbot_telegram
-Here's the updated README with the information included so that users can directly try out the bot:

----

 # Quiz Telegram Bot

 This is a simple Telegram bot that allows users to participate in a quiz game.
 The bot asks multiple-choice questions and awards points for correct answers.
 Users can start the quiz, answer questions, and track their score.